2020s in United States history: Economy

+Record High Gas Prices

+In the late spring and early summer of 2022, gas prices soared as a result of the Russo-Ukrainian War.
+Nationwide gas prices reached an all-time high of $5.02 a gallon on June 14, 2022.

 Election interference

 Foreign interference

 In late February 2020, the Donald Trump 2016 presidential campaign sued The New York Times for libel for intentionally publishing a false opinion article related to Russian interference in the 2016 United States elections. a week later they sued The Washington Post for the same thing.
 In March, the Justice Department indicated it might not pursue legal action against a Russian company that bankrolled 2016 election interference.

 In the 2019 Special Counsel investigation, Robert Mueller concluded that the Russians and other countries were already trying to interfere in the 2020 United States elections.
 Other reports indicated that not only Russia but also China and Iran were meddling in U.S. elections.
 Dan Coats, director of National Intelligence, testified about such interference before the Senate Select Committee on Intelligence in January 2019.
 Similar testimony in February 2020 that Russia was trying to help the campaigns of President Trump and Democratic Senator Bernie Sanders led to the firing of acting director of national intelligence, retired Vice Adm.
-Joseph Maguire, and his replacement by an inexperienced Trump loyalist.
+Joseph Maguire, and his replacement by Richard Grenell.
 Sanders vehemently rejected Russian support for his campaign.

 Social media companies Facebook and Twitter announced in March 2020 that they had dismantled scores of Russian-backed trolls originating in Ghana and Nigeria, following a CNN report about troll farms in the two countries.